How do I Find a Good Engineer?

 There are some problems with this assumption:

 Very few engineers do this kind of work on a regular basis and universally they don’t know how to practice the subject.
 Wood frame construction, let alone seismic retrofitting, is not even on the curriculum at many universities such as UC Berkeley.

-The liability is extremely high and the pay is low.
+Engineers shy away from it because the liability is extremely high and the pay is low.
 Plus few engineers want to spend the day crawling under houses.
 Home inspection engineers, most often recommended by realtors, specialize in home inspections, not retrofit designs, and are usually not the best choice.

-In many cases this results in engineers “making things up” basing their designs on conjecture rather than science.
+In many cases this results in engineers “making things up”,basing their designs on conjecture rather than science.

 There are some exceptional engineers and recently we received a few sets of plans from an engineer who not only understood engineering principles, but she also has a good sense of cost-effectiveness.
 This however is an exception rather than a rule and one must be very careful when hiring an engineer or a contractor for the reasons described below.

 - The purple arrow points at a steel strap that has zero earthquake resistance.
 This hardware is not recommended in any seismic retrofit guideline.

 - The blue green arrow also points at a bolt that bolts the bottom of a post to a small block of cement.
 This is not required in new construction for houses built directly on top of an earthquake fault or any of the retrofit guidelines.

 - The red arrow points at a another type of hardware that has zero resistance to earthquakes.

 - ALL of these things are deemed unnecessary by all seismic retrofit guidelines.